actions/importer-labs/circle_ci/2-audit.md

 - 2: **1**
 ```

-Here are some key terms in the “Pipelines” section in the above example:
+Here are some key terms that can appear in the “Pipelines” section:

 - __Successful__ pipelines had 100% of the pipeline constructs and individual items converted automatically to their GitHub Actions equivalent.
 - __Partially successful__ pipelines had all of the pipeline constructs converted, however, there were some individual items that were not converted automatically to their GitHub Actions equivalent.